-Even if you’re careful about where and when you place your retargeting triggers, there are still a few points to really make your campaign shine.
+Even if you’re careful about where and when you place your retargeting triggers, there are still a few points to help make your campaign shine.
 For example:

-- Automation doesn’t mean you get to be lazy – Just because it can be automated, doesn’t mean it should be.
+- Automation doesn’t mean you get to be lazy: Just because it can be automated, doesn’t mean it should.
 Analytics, tracking and remarketing are getting smarter all the time, but they still require that human factor to be successful.

 About the Author: Sherice Jacob helps business owners improve website design and increase conversion rates through compelling copywriting, user-friendly design and smart analytics analysis.
 Learn more at iElectrify.com and download your free web copy tune-up and conversion checklist today!